Honoured10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives execute permission to the owner of the file hello
+adds execute permission to the owner and the group owner, but read permission to other users.